Vacuum interrupter: Contacts

 The contacts carry the circuit current when closed, forming the terminals of the arc when open.
 They are made of a variety of materials, depending on the vacuum interrupter's use and design for long contact life, rapid recovery of voltage withstand rating, and control of overvoltage due to current chopping.

 An external operating mechanism drives the moving contact, which opens and closes the connected circuit.
 The vacuum interrupter includes a guide sleeve to control the moving contact and protect the sealing bellows from twisting, which would drastically shorten its life.

 Although some vacuum-interrupter designs have simple butt contacts, contacts are generally shaped with slots, ridges, or grooves to improve their ability to break high currents.
 Arc current flowing through the shaped contacts generate magnetic forces on the arc column, which cause the arc contact spot to move rapidly over the surface of the contact.
 This reduces contact wear due to erosion by an arc, which melts the contact metal at the point of contact.

-Only few manufacturer of vacuum interrupters worldwide produce the contact material itself.
-The basic raw materials, copper and chrome, are combined to a powerful contact material by means of the arc-melting procedure.
-The resulting raw parts are processed to RMF or AMF contact discs, with the slotted AMF discs deburred at the end.
+Only a few manufacturers of vacuum interrupters worldwide produce the contact material itself.
+The basic raw materials, copper and chromium, are combined into the contact material by means of an arc-melting procedure.
 Contact materials require the following: